caglartoklu/recursivefoldercreator/README.md

 # RecursiveFolderCreator

-RecursiveFolderCreator is a [Microsoft Access](https://products.office.com/en-us/access) application that creates recursive folders and keep their history.
+RecursiveFolderCreator is a [Microsoft Access](https://products.office.com/en-us/access) application that creates recursive folders and keep their history for reuse.

 It is based on [Basic Accessories](https://github.com/caglartoklu/basic-accessories) which is a framework for Microsoft Access.